Absolventa/absolventa.github.io/_posts/2014-03-18-converting-large-xml-documents-to-ruby-hashes.md

   - active_support
 ---

 A lot of web services out there are dealing with XML documents.
-To connect to a SOAP-based web service to one of our Rails Applications, we need to translate XML documents to Ruby Hashes.
+To connect a SOAP-based web service to one of our Rails Applications, we need to translate XML documents to Ruby Hashes.

 First of all - we already had a solution implemented.
 For that we parsed the XML with